 With this in mind, the modules have been designed to deliver a structured approach to the programme outcomes.
 Skills and aptitudes required at the higher levels of study are introduced and trained at the lower levels.
-The basic foundational skills are introduced at Level 4.
-The work at Level 5 develops the capacity to synthesise these skills on individual projects.
+Basic foundational skills are introduced at Level 4 and work at Level 5 develops the capacity to synthesise these skills on individual projects.